ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 	/**
 	 * <p>
 	 * A default SecurityFilterChain is already defined by
-	 * spring-addons-webmvc-jwt-resource-server to secure all API endpoints
+	 * spring-addons-webmvc-resource-server to secure all API endpoints
 	 * (actuator and REST controllers)
 	 * </p>
 	 * We define here another SecurityFilterChain for server-side rendered pages: